northox/roundcube-yubikey-plugin/README.md

 - Curl PHP module with TLS support.

 ## Installation
-1. Install the code in the plugin directory (i.e. roundcube/plugins/yubikey_authentication/).
+1. Install the code in the plugin directory and name it exactly yubikey_authentication (roundcube/plugins/yubikey_authentication/)
 2. Add the plugin name in the `plugins` array of the config file (config/config.inc.php formely main.inc.php).
 It must match the name of the directory used in #1.

     ```php